ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Why Concurrent Mode Is More Appealing Than Signal-Based Fine-Grained Approaches - <a href="https://medium.com/@superlucky84/why-concurrent-mode-is-more-appealing-than-signal-based-fine-grained-approaches-6856ecab0f81?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Start Using View Transitions on Your Websites Today - <a href="https://javascript.plainenglish.io/start-using-view-transitions-on-your-websites-today-e7232fc4aab0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Imran Farooq`**

+<blockquote>In the world of web development, we’ve long envied the smooth, animated transitions found in native mobile applications.
+Creating such…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
+From Zero to Real-Time: How I Built a Live Collaboration Engine for a Startup - <a href="https://medium.com/@hossamelbeialy/from-zero-to-real-time-how-i-built-a-live-collaboration-engine-for-a-startup-a95debea7c00?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jinwoo Kim`**
+✍️ **posted by `Hossam Elbeialy`**

-<blockquote>On Why ‘Predictability’ and ‘Work Management Capabilities’ Matter More Than Micro-Level Performance
+<blockquote>Real-time collaboration is one of those features that instantly delights users — but behind the scenes, it’s deceptively complex.
+You’re…
 Continue reading on Medium »</blockquote>

-<h3>2.
-I rebuilt shadcn UI components from scratch: Here's the pattern behind it - <a href="https://javascript.plainenglish.io/rebuilding-shadcn-ui-compound-components-pattern-b890f49b53d3?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdul Basit`**

-<blockquote>Learn the React compound component pattern by building beautiful card, input and login page components from scratch
-Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-Why JavaScript is Like an Emergency Room with One Doctor - <a href="https://medium.com/@sachinilekamge/why-javascript-is-like-an-emergency-room-with-one-doctor-743973021c92?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Hooks 2025: From Junior Developer to Senior Architect in 12 Months - <a href="https://medium.com/@jawadahmad9938/react-hooks-2025-from-junior-developer-to-senior-architect-in-12-months-19a6436ed6b9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sachini Lekamge`**
+✍️ **posted by `Jawad Ahmad`**

-<blockquote>Okay, Picture this.
-It’s 8 AM, and a hospital emergency room is already packed.
-Nurses are rushing, machines are beeping, patients are…
+<blockquote>“The most profound technologies are those that disappear.
+They weave themselves into the fabric of everyday life until they are…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Full-stack (MERN) developer role interview experience(3–5 years) at Regology - <a href="https://medium.com/@ritambrayadav20/full-stack-mern-developer-role-interview-experience-3-5-years-at-regology-7e01701df28a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js 16 + React Query: The Ultimate Guide to Modern Data Fetching, Caching & Performance… - <a href="https://medium.com/@bendesai5703/next-js-16-react-query-the-ultimate-guide-to-modern-data-fetching-caching-performance-ac13a62d727d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ritambrayadav`**
+✍️ **posted by `Bendesai`**

-<blockquote>Regology Interview Experience for a Full-Stack Developer.
+<blockquote>Next.js 16 is not just another upgrade — it’s a complete evolution in how React apps handle rendering, caching, pre-rendering, and routing…
 Continue reading on Medium »</blockquote>

 <h3>5.
-A Smarter Way to Handle Icons in React: Build a Global Icon Component (With Tailwind Support) - <a href="https://medium.com/@jubairskv/a-smarter-way-to-handle-icons-in-react-build-a-global-icon-component-with-tailwind-support-5ded4b510542?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The useEffect Cleanup Function Doesn’t Only Run On Umnount! - <a href="https://medium.com/@wittcode/the-useeffect-cleanup-function-doesnt-only-run-on-umnount-963b3e857f2a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `jubair skv`**
+✍️ **posted by `WittCode`**

-<blockquote>Clean Code, Fewer Imports, and Zero Style Conflicts
+<blockquote>Get a deep dive into how React’s useEffect cleanup function works, with code examples showing when it fires on dependency changes…
 Continue reading on Medium »</blockquote>

+<h3>6.
+React Wants to Win You Back — And This Time, It Might Actually Succeed - <a href="https://medium.com/full-stack-forge/react-wants-to-win-you-back-and-this-time-it-might-actually-succeed-6c434b9d68ef?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Daniel Scott`**

+<blockquote>Why React Suddenly Feels Like the Ex Who Finally Went to Therapy
+Continue reading on Full Stack Forge »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Deploying My Live GitHub Portfolio to Vercel: What I Got Wrong and How You Can Avoid It - <a href="https://medium.com/@sanjaynelagadde1992/deploying-my-live-github-portfolio-to-vercel-what-i-got-wrong-and-how-you-can-avoid-it-b85f0c70bcdc?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript 6.0: Decorators & Function Builders for Libraries - <a href="https://medium.com/@mernstackdevbykevin/typescript-6-0-decorators-function-builders-for-libraries-e14448933288?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sanjay Nelagadde`**
+✍️ **posted by `Kevin - MERN Stack Developer`**

-<blockquote>How I Deployed My Live GitHub Portfolio to Vercel (and the Mistakes You Should Avoid)
+<blockquote>Build elegant, production-ready libraries with TypeScript 6.0 decorators — master validation, metadata, and cross-cutting concerns that…
 Continue reading on Medium »</blockquote>

-<h3>2. ️ Day 24 — Next.js + TypeScript Patterns (App Router Edition) - <a href="https://medium.com/@devFemzy/%EF%B8%8F-day-24-next-js-typescript-patterns-app-router-edition-5ca96325f3e9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2.
+Next.js 16 + React Query: The Ultimate Guide to Modern Data Fetching, Caching & Performance… - <a href="https://medium.com/@bendesai5703/next-js-16-react-query-the-ultimate-guide-to-modern-data-fetching-caching-performance-ac13a62d727d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `devFemzy`**
+✍️ **posted by `Bendesai`**

-<blockquote>30 Days of Mastering TypeScript by devFemzy
+<blockquote>Next.js 16 is not just another upgrade — it’s a complete evolution in how React apps handle rendering, caching, pre-rendering, and routing…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Simple! — Skipping Content Projection and Building Blocks Horror Story and Redemption - <a href="https://medium.com/@v.a.lubomirov/simple-skipping-content-projection-and-building-blocks-horror-story-and-redemption-ca511c2f80ca?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Cloudinary is Your Best Choice for Image Hosting: A Complete Guide with Next.js - <a href="https://medium.com/@reactjsbd/why-cloudinary-is-your-best-choice-for-image-hosting-a-complete-guide-with-next-js-8e80e935603d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vasilen Lubomirov`**
+✍️ **posted by `Noor Mohamad`**

-<blockquote>🔪 The Haunting Truth of Simple Architecture
+<blockquote>In today’s digital landscape, image optimization and delivery can make or break your web application’s performance.
+While there are…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Everything New in Next.js 16 — A Clear, Developer-Friendly Breakdown - <a href="https://medium.com/activated-thinker/everything-new-in-next-js-16-a-clear-developer-friendly-breakdown-c3efa962a789?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Embed a HubSpot Form in Next.js (Simple, Beginner-Friendly Guide) - <a href="https://medium.com/@ftkashyap/how-to-embed-a-hubspot-form-in-next-js-simple-beginner-friendly-guide-7cc6f44743b4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SOVANNARO`**
+✍️ **posted by `ImageMagixOnilne`**

-<blockquote>A developer-friendly look at the new features, improvements, and performance upgrades in Next.js 16.
+<blockquote>Integrating HubSpot forms inside a Next.js project sounds simple, but anyone who has tried doing it knows there are a few hidden…
-Continue reading on Activated Thinker »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-Why AI-Generated Code Still Needs a Production-Ready Foundation? - <a href="https://javascript.plainenglish.io/why-ai-generated-code-still-needs-a-production-ready-foundation-b40173981d1e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why your clicks feel slow and how LoAF exposes the truth - <a href="https://medium.com/better-dev-nextjs-react/why-your-clicks-feel-slow-and-how-loaf-exposes-the-truth-057c76788fe0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Saurav Kumar`**

-<blockquote>🎉“Launch Offer: Save 50% for the next 48 hours only!”
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
-How to Fix Africa’s Talking WebRTC Reconnection Issues - <a href="https://medium.com/@michaelonyeforo/how-to-fix-africas-talking-webrtc-reconnection-issues-f503b27bbc30?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Michael Onyeforo`**
+✍️ **posted by `Melvin Prince`**

-<blockquote>“It only works after a page reload.”
+<blockquote>Hands on debugging of slow interactions in React and Next Js
-Continue reading on Medium »</blockquote>
+Continue reading on Better Dev — NextJs/React »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>